Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Tech Stats and Trends

-- In Texas Tech's eight games this year, it has four wins against the spread.

-- Texas Tech's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Texas Tech's games this season have eclipsed the over/under three times in eight opportunities (37.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.